sensu/sensu-go-chef/README.md

 * `filters` a set of filter criteria used by the agent to determine of the asset should be installed.
 * `sha512` **required** the checksum of the asset.
 * `url` **required** the URL location of the asset.
+* `namespace` the Sensu RBAC namespace that this check belongs to, default: *default*

 #### Examples
 ```rb